tournament-js/duel/README.md

 ### Bracket movement
 In double elimination, the losers bracket _moves_ upwards to meet the winner bracket close to the final.
 This is a design decision that unfortunately has to be made, because it affects the match ids `score` will drop the next player at.
 An issue is open for this, but it is currently not prioritized.

+## License
+MIT-Licensed.
+See LICENSE file for details.